-MoPOP’s Teacher Professional Development occurs three times a year and features workshops, tours, curriculum development, and networking opportunities.
+MoPOP’s Teacher Professional Development occurs throughout the school year and features workshops, tours, curriculum development, and networking opportunities.

 Our goal is to create experiences in which teachers engage with pop culture and each other; where we provide useful teaching tools that are interactive, fun, equitable for all learners, and easy to use.

 Join us for our new online Professional Development series!
 Each PD will connect pop culture, classroom learning, and remote learning strategies.

 Join MoPOP, Bill & Melinda Gates Foundation Discovery Center, and Pacific Science Center for a day of virtual professional development fueled by STEAM.
 STEAM Power features a choice of two, 1-hour, skill-based workshops.
 These workshops are designed especially for educators addressing a broad spectrum of virtual STEAM learning, highlighting key topics from each organization’s specific areas of expertise, taught by each organization’s staff and professional educators.

 MoPOP’S workshop is Foley: Using STEAM in Sound

 Join us for a workshop in creating real-time sounds that can enhance language arts, math, science, and many other subject areas.
 Participants will learn ways that students can transform household items into realistic sounds!
 We’ll explore a variety of ways in which foley work can be integrated into classroom learning, from small warmups to larger-scale projects, with individual students or groups.